Human Subjects Data Security

 Record Retention Period: All records (paper or electronic) must be maintained and kept secure for at least 3 years after the closure of the protocol or in accordance with funding agency requirements (whichever is longer).
 Student PIs should address long-term storage arrangements if planning to leave UTA prior to the end of the retention period.

-More information about the TAP is provided on the EIR Accessibility webpage.
+More information about the TAPREQ is provided on the EIR Accessibility webpage.
 Contact Laura Hopkins, EIR Accessibility Coordinator, if you have questions regarding the TAP at laura.hopkins@uta.edu or 817-272-5961.
+More information about the ISO Risk Assessment is provided on ISO Risk Management webpage.
+Contact the Application Risk Assessment Team at grc@uta.edu if you have any questions about this process.

 Human Subject data falls into the following categories for which appropriate security measures must be taken: